Generalized Nash Equilibrium Problems with Mixed-Integer Variables: Introduction

-Apart from the work of Sagratella, we are only aware of the paper~\cite{AnandutaGrammatico2021} by Ananduta and Grammatico which deals with mixed-integer GNEPs.
-There, the authors overcome the difficulties that arise through integrality constraints by considering not directly the mixed-integer GNEP but rather a mixed-strategy extension of the game.
-That is, the players are assumed to choose their integral strategies randomly based on a probability distribution which ultimately leads to a mixed-strategy GNEP without integrality constraints.
-Based upon the specific structure of the latter, the authors then introduce a Bregman forward-reflected-backward splitting and design distributed algorithm to compute equilibria.
-However, the possibility to find a pure equilibrium of the underlying mixed-integer GNEP based upon the mixed-strategy equilibria was not discussed by the authors.
+Besides the work of Sagratella, we are only aware of the paper~\cite{AnandutaGrammatico2021} by Ananduta and Grammatico which deals with mixed-integer GNEPs. {They considered a model in which the dependency of costs and constraints can be additively separated between the continuous and integer variables.
+However, the authors did not directly deal with the mixed-integer GNEP but rather with a mixed-strategy extension of the game.} That is, the players are assumed to choose probability distributions over their integral strategies and the game is solved using mixed-strategy GNEP without integrality constraints.
+Based upon the specific structure of the latter, the authors then introduced a Bregman forward-reflected-backward splitting and design distributed algorithm to compute equilibria. {In this paper, we focus on pure GNE, partly because mixed or correlated strategies have no meaningful physical interpretation in some games; see also the discussion in Osborne and Rubinstein~\cite[\S~3.2]{Osborne94} about critics of mixed Nash equilibria.
+In particular, the definition of a meaningful randomization concept for general GNEPs is non-trivial.
+This is, for instance, illustrated by the special class of separable GNEPs considered in~\cite{AnandutaGrammatico2021}, where the proposed concept of mixed equilibria may associate a non-zero probability to strategy profiles which are not even feasible. }